jmgorton/WordSearch2/README.md

 ## Other Commands
 For an overview of what maven is, see [Maven's 5 Minute Guide].

-For a list of other maven lifecycle phases to target, check [this] out.
-[Lifecycle targets]
+For a list of other maven lifecycle phases to target, check [this][Lifecycle targets] out.

 [Maven's 5 Minute Guide]: https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html
 [Lifecycle targets]: https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html#Lifecycle_Reference